aasherkamal216/Project_Aztrogent/README.md

 ## Agents

+### **1. Aztrogent**
-1. **Aztrogent:** It's the main agent that can delegate tasks to other specialized agents.
+It's the main agent that can delegate tasks to other specialized agents.
 It can search the web and manage memories about the user.

+### **2. LinkedIn Agent**
-2. **LinkedIn Agent:** This agent can handle tasks related to LinkedIn.
+This agent can handle tasks related to LinkedIn.
 It can upload, delete posts and get user profile information from LinkedIn.
 This agent can delegate post writing tasks to another sub-agent.

+### **3. GitHub Agent**
-3. **GitHub Agent:** This Agent can perform certain actions related to GitHub.
+This Agent can perform certain actions related to GitHub.
 It can:
 - Search repositories
 - Star repositories
 - View and manage personal repositories